 These “appearances” to me are the biggest problem with his leadership.
 Some people have a medical condition where they can’t stop “saying” what they might be “thinking”.
 Communication on a global stage means watching what you say…particularly in this connected world.

 So tomorrow will be the first “work day” for our new president.
 I wish him luck.
 I hope that he will recognize that he needs to work everyday breaking down barriers that divide this country.
+I hope he is ready for the mess that he helped to create.
 He has done so much to cultivate a culture of suspicion.
 I think I’ll put together a lists of things that he can do to be a better president.

 I know, I know…he hasn’t listened to anyone else…why would he listen to me?
 We all have to do our part.